 - Obstructive sleep apnea (OSA) the most common of the sleep disorders

 - Central sleep apnea (CSA)

 - Narcolepsy

+- Nocturnal oxygen desaturation

 - Parasomnias and related sleep movement disorders including:

 - Confusion arousals

 - Somnambulism (sleepwalking)

-- o Sleep terrors
+- Sleep terrors

 - o Rapid eye movement (REM) sleep behavior disorder

 - Sleep-related epilepsy

 - Sleep bruxism

 - Sleep enuresis (bed wetting)

 - Periodic limb movement disorder (PLMD)

-- Nocturnal oxygen desaturation

 Obstructive sleep apnea (OSA) is a common disorder affecting up to 2%-4% of the population.
 Many patients with OSA remain undiagnosed.
 OSA is characterized by repeated interruption of breathing during sleep (apnea) or by episodes of diminished airflow to the lungs (hypopnea).
 These episodes are the result of narrowing or closure of the upper airway during sleep.
 The clinical hallmarks of OSA are reported loud snoring or apnea during sleep (if the patient has a bed partner), or patient complaints of frequent awakenings with gasping or choking.
 This fragmentation of sleep leads to daytime sleepiness and other symptoms including morning headache, poor concentration, memory impairment, irritability, decreased libido, and nocturia.
 Although OSA may occur in all age groups, it is most common in patients between 40 and 70 years old.
-The incidence of OSA in obese patients with OSA are more likely to have cardiac arrhythmias, coronary artery disease, congestive heart failure, stroke, diabetes, and treatment-resistant hypertension (persistent hypertension in a patient taking three or more antihypertensive medications).
+The incidence of OSA in obese patients is considerably higher than in non-obese individuals.
+OSA is associated with higher mortality because patients with OSA are more likely to have cardiac arrhythmias, coronary artery disease, congestive heart failure, stroke, diabetes, and treatment-resistant hypertension (persistent hypertension in a patient taking three or more antihypertensive medications).
 Because of daytime sleepiness, deaths related to motor vehicle accidents are also more common in patients with OSA.